 When a derivative is designated as the hedging instrument in a hedge of the variability in cash flows attributable to a particular risk associated with a recognised asset or liability or a highly probable forecast transaction, the effective portion of changes in the fair value of the derivative is recognised in other comprehensive income and presented in the hedging reserve in equity.
-Any ineffective portion of changes in the fair value of the derivative is recognised immediately in profit or loss.
+Any ineffective portion of changes in the fair value of the derivative is recognised of the derivative is recognised immediately in profit or loss.
 If the hedging instrument no longer meets the criteria for hedge accounting, expires or is sold, terminated or is exercised, then hedge accounting is discontinued prospectively.

 The gain or loss relating to the effective portion of the interest rate swaps hedging variable rate borrowings is recognised in profit or loss within finance cost at the same time as the interest expense on the hedged borrowings.
+Any ineffective portion of changes in the fair value of the derivative is recognised immediately in profit or loss.